 Research the Law

 Connecticut Divorce Laws: Related Resources

-Getting divorced is rarely a joyful task and typically conjures intense emotional responses, which is why it's almost always important to have an attorney by your side who can focus on the legal particulars of your case.
+Getting divorced is rarely a stress-free endeavor and typically conjures intense emotional responses, which is why it's almost always important to have an attorney by your side who can focus on the legal particulars of your case.
 And if your spouse has a lawyer, it makes even more sense to secure legal representation.
-But if you're not quite ready to settle on a lawyer, consider starting out with a free legal evaluation by an experienced Connecticut attorney.
+Get started today by calling an experienced Connecticut divorce attorney.

 Contact a qualified attorney.